FirelyTeam/firely-docs/simplifier/simplifierResources.rst

 Once you have found the resource you are looking for select it to see further details.
 Within the resource’s page you can view which project that resource is a part of, the type, status (maturity level), versioning, and  different resource views.

 While viewing resources you can display information in a few different ways.

-The different views include:
+Depending on the type of resource, the different views include:

-* Overview – This is a Logical view of the resource which includes Element names in the leftmost column followed by Flags, Cardinality, Type, and  Description & Constraints.
+* Overview – This is either a preview (e.g. texts) or a Logical view (e.g. profiles) of the resource.
+The Logical view of a profile includes Element names in the leftmost column followed by Flags, Cardinality, Type, and  Description & Constraints.
+* Narrative - This is a preview of the narrative part of an example Resource, e.g. a Patient.
-* Details – This is an easy-to-read list per element of all the details of your profile.
+* Details – This is an easy-to-read list per element of all the details of a profile.
 The specification refers to this as the dictionary.
+* Mappings - This is a list of all the mappings specified in a profile.
 * Table – This is a simple table view of the resource.
 * XML & JSON – Respective views of resources in either XML or JSON formatting.
 * History – On this tab you can view the difference between two versions of the same profile.
 This is a great feature for comparing and tracking changes.
+* Issues - On this tab users with a paid account can track issues.
+New issues can be created by clicking the ``New issue`` button.
+The issue list can be filtered on open, closed or your own issues.
+By clicking on an issue you can read the entire conversation and add a new comment.